ReflectionHLE/ReflectionHLE/README.md

 - On Windows and Linux, multi-touch input is disabled by default, because there are chances such input may arrive from a multi-touch trackpad (at least on Macs).
+- In fact, if you're running Reflection Keen on OS X/macOS (not well-tested), then multi-touch input is not supported at all.
+Two-finger scrolling should still work in the launcher, though.
 - On Android, multi-touch input is auto-detected by default.
 This means that touch controls should be shown while touch input is in use, and hidden once you begin using a different input device (like a game controller).